amylour/FreeFido_v2/TESTING.md

 All HTML pages were validated and received a 'No errors or warning to show' result as shown above.

+Initially my Profile and Article Page HTML were receiving [errors](documentation/testing/extra_p_tag.png) of having an extra p tag due to Summernotes rendering.
+I fixed this issue by replacing the p tags with divs, redeployed and checked for any styling issues.
+All clear on re-validation thankfully.

 | Page | Errors | Warnings |
 | ---- | ------ | -------- |
 | Home | 0 | 0 |